 Below I have family favorite hikes unofficially ranked from most adventurous – with a rating of “5” – to least adventurous with a rating of “1” (one being more of a stroll than a hike).
 Pick and adventure level and let’s go!

-The hike to Maapuu lighthouse is an entirely paved (stroller friendly!), uphill ascent that rewards with you views of the windward coast (and whales during the winter!).
-There’s a trickier side trail from the whale viewing areas that drops steeply down the sharp, lava coast to tidepools below.
-When the seas are calm, you can explore the flats and float in the oversized tidepools.
-More often than not, the surf is rough on this coast so stay back and observe before trying the pools and avoid them during rough weather.
+The hike to Maapuu lighthouse iis an entirely paved, stroller-friendly uphill ascent that rewards you with views of the windward coast and whales in the winter.
+There’s a trickier side trail from the whale viewing areas that drops steeply down the sharp lava coast to tidepools below.
+When the seas are calm you can explore the flats and float in the oversized tidepools.
+More often than not the surf is rough on this coast, so stay back and observe before trying the pools and avoid them during rough weather.

-The Likeke Falls trail is another favorite in the list of Oahu family hikes.
-When the kids were little, this was a regular family hike because its so short and the falls are fun to play in.
-Access to the trailhead is through a private parking lot and over the years, there have been changes.
-The current owners of Ko’olau Ballrooms charge a $10 parking fee and the gate is open from 8am-4pm.
-Avoid parking along the narrow road outside of the gates which are prone to car break-ins.
-Sigh.
+The Likeke Falls trail is another favorite.
+When the kids were little this was a regular family hike because it’s so short and the falls are fun to play in.
+Access is through a private parking lot at Ko’olau Ballrooms, which charges a $15 parking fee with the gate open 8am-4pm.
+Avoid parking along the narrow road outside the gates, which is prone to car break-ins.
 I say this from personal experience.

 Kawainui marsh trail is popular with residents who you will find walking, jogging, or biking along the scenic route.
 If you’re staying in Kailua it’s worth a visit for a morning or evening stroll.
 You can even find some native waterbirds foraging in the marsh.
 Avoid during the middle of the day when its just too hot.